elluminance/el-crosscode-tweaks/README.md

 ## Bug Fixes/Other Miscellaneous Additions

-* **Flash Step Fix** - In vanilla, due to a bug the modifier *Flash Step* has negligible benefits to the user.
-This fixes said bug.
+* **Flash Step Fix**: Prior to CrossCode version 1.4.2-3, the modifier *Flash Step* had neglible effect on dash invincibility.
+This mod offers a fix to those who are playing older versions.
-* **Element Aura Arena Bugfix** - Fixes the element aura not refreshing properly on starting a new round.
+* **Element Aura Arena Bugfix**: Fixes the element aura not refreshing properly on starting a new round.
-* **Arena Death Softlock Bugfix** - Fixes a potential softlock when restarting an arena round immediately after dying.
+* **Arena Death Softlock Bugfix**: Fixes a potential softlock when restarting an arena round immediately after dying.

 ---